input-output-hk/marlowe/docs/embedded-marlowe.md

 refund = 0
 pay    = 1
 ```
 which make our contracts more readable.
 Indeed Marlowe could be extended to include more meaningful ‘atomic’ data, but in our design we chose to keep such constructs to a minimum.
-We can also give more meaningful abbreviations for contracts and identifiers too:
+We can also give more meaningful abbreviations for contracts and identifiers:
 ```haskell
 redeem_original :: Contract
 redeem_original = RedeemCC iCC1 Null